EDEN-Redruth Investment - Detailed Case Study

 By failing to issue the Shareholders' Agreement until two months after completion of purchase, Eden & ELS Legal effectively denied the investors the chance to consider its implications, since the acquisition and undisclosed transfer of funds from Redruth Eden Ltd to Eden Land Planning Ltd was already a "done deal".

-Eden has claimed that the Shareholders' Agreement supersedes the Investors Presentation (which I have referred to above as the prospectus document).
+Eden has claimed that the Shareholders' Agreement supersedes the Investors Presentation (which I have also referred to as the prospectus document).
 Eden's claim is untrue.
 The Shareholders' Agreement, Clause 29, states: "This Agreement and the documents referred to in it constitute the entire agreement between the parties relating to the transactions contemplated by those documents".
 The Investors Presentation is one such referenced document and is therefore contractual.